Nick Madrigal Preview, Player Props: Cubs vs. Giants

-On Monday, Nick Madrigal (.267 on-base percentage in past 10 games, 58 points below season-long percentage) and the Chicago Cubs face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 2:20 PM ET.
+On Tuesday, Nick Madrigal (.214 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 7:40 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a double and two RBI) against the Reds.
+In his previous game he had a hitless performance (0-for-3) against the Giants.

 Nick Madrigal Game Info & Props vs. the Giants